Authentic Lessons for 21st Century Learning

 25 Minute(s)

+Assign a color or symbol to each question.
 Once students have completed this activity, have a few students share their responses with the whole group.
-Then give each student a copy of the attached 3-2-1 handout.
+Distribute a copy of the attached 3-2-1 handout to each student.
+Move to slide 15 and introduce the 3-2-1 instructional strategy.

 Wrap up the conversation by referring back to the reading and stating how some issues like housing, education, and healthcare were important for the Black Panthers.
 Advocating for things like this led to the creation of the Ten Point Program.